hxwang/Seminar/GMU-2015-Fall/arwa-cloud-resource.md

 - heuristic solutions
   - algorithm 1: allocate as close as possible
   - alg 2: take into account of de-allocate of some virtual machines
+  - alg 3:
-  - alg 3: build a maximum spanning tree
+- solution: build a tree where the edge is the communication strength